Skip to main content

 For the majority of use cases, the best integration architecture is:

-• Run Hathor full node and Hathor headless wallet and connect them to the entity's system.
+• Run Hathor full node and Hathor headless wallet and connect them to the organization's system.

 • Connect Hathor full node with Hathor Network.